TechSeePublic/pr-reviewer/README.md

 **Rate limit issues**
 - The action automatically handles GitHub API rate limits
 - For AI provider rate limits, consider using `review_level: 'light'`

+**Model compatibility issues**
+- Ensure the model name matches exactly (case-sensitive)
+- Check that the model is supported by your chosen provider
+- Use `model: 'auto'` if unsure which model to choose

+**"Model X is not supported by provider Y"**
+- Verify the model name spelling and provider compatibility
+- See the [Supported AI Models](#-supported-ai-models) section for valid combinations
+- Use the automatic model selection feature for best results

 ### Debug Mode